springernature/frontend-toolkits/context/brand-context/default/README.md

 ## Breakpoints

-The `media-query` @mixin is provided for handling breakpoints.
+The `media-query` mixin is provided for handling breakpoints.
 Breakpoint values are provided at the `10-settings` level using the `$breakpoints` map.

 ### Usage